Hyperthetical/DarkMatters/README.md

 |ps_index | cosmo.n | Structure power-spectrum index [0.968] |
 |curvature | cosmo.universe | flat or curved [flat]|
 |sigma_8 | cosmo.sigma_8 | Power-spctrum normalisation [0.8159]|

+=== Special cases of set
+The variables marked with [*] are all inter-dependent, in practical terms you need to specify as many of these as possible, others will be calculated.
+Mvir or rvir can be specified alone and others will be found if you do this.
+Variables marked with [c] will have their values decided in the code if not specified.
+Those with [opt] are only needed in special cases.
+The [**] variable has several roles depending on the chosen magnetic field model.
+For powerlaw it is power-law index in product with [***], for follow_ne it is scaling exponent, in exp it is the field scale length, in m31 it is the scale $r_1$.
+For [***] it varies with gas model: in exp it plays no role, in king or powerlaw it is the scaling exponent.
+In the case of [****] its argument is either ``t c_file_path" or ``f".
+In the first case the c executable will be used to calculate electron distributions, in the second python will do it itself.
+The [#] has default value: 10 20 40 70 100 200 300 500 700 1000 1300 1500 2000 2500 3000 5000 10000.